Approx. Time Difference

 Some banks offer accounts for year-long students at competitive rates.
 The Study Center will provide more information during orientation.
 Students for the most part rely on their ATM cards to access their U.S. bank accounts.
 Personal checks are seldom used in Italy and never sent through the mail.
 Bills are paid in cash at the post office.

-The University of Bologna provides students access to computer labs in various departments for e-mail and Internet, at the computer building on Via Zamboni 25 (with University of Bologna ID) and at the public library, Sala Borsa.
+University of Bologna allows access to computer labs in various departments for e-mail and Internet, at the computer building on Via Zamboni 25 (with University of Bologna ID) and at the public library, Sala Borsa.
 Most students use their UC accounts and open a web-based account such as Gmail or Hotmail.
 You are strongly encouraged to take a laptop if you have one.